UAlbertaSu/linGrow/docs/index.md

 ### LibreTranslate

 - Open source translation API
+- Uses open source translation engine to power the translation (Argos Translate.)
-- Easy to use, but likely a big headache to integrate, since it exists on a pre-existing system.
+- Easy to use, but requires the purchase of API key that is a monthly payment of ~$18/month.
+- Cost may be expensive since it is a monthly payment, rather than a translation count like most services.

 ### Moses

 - Open source translation system that utilizes statistical methods
 - Strays very close to ML since it requires the training of the model.
 - Complex model but should provide a better and more accurate translation than the API.
+- method not recommended since it is a complex system and may be hard to expand later (adding more languages)

 ### Apertium

 - Is a free/open-source platform for developing rule-based machine translation systems!
-- Will most likely give us the best translation since the developers (us) set the rule for how each language syntax should be formed.
+- Will most likely give the best translation since the developers set the rule for how each language syntax should be formed.
 - The most work to use in terms of setting everything up.
-If we need at least 40 languages, that's 40 rules we have to write up.
+If we need at least 40 languages, that's at the very least 40 rules we have to write up.
-- Not recommended.

 ---